davidbonnet/astring/README.md

 #### Tests

-While making changes to Astring, make sure it passes the tests:
+While making changes to Astring, make sure it passes the tests (it checks code formatting and unit tests):

 ```bash
 npm test